-Spanish Dual-Language Montessori Programs
+Spanish Dual Language Montessori Programs

-2015-16 marks the third successful year of our Spanish Dual-language Community in the Children’s House, and our pioneering year for the Lower Elementary Community.
 Children who have been in the Children’s House classroom for three years have had a rich exposure to both Spanish and English language in their studies, and those moving into the Lower Elementary community are working on continued oral development, as well as reading and writing in Spanish.
 Students are beginning to speak to their classmates in Spanish, teaching one another in a true Montessori fashion.

 In the fall of 2013, Greenspring Montessori School embarked on a journey to bring the Spanish Language to our students.
 We transitioned our all school language from French to Spanish.
 We also opened a pilot Dual-Language Children’s House Program.
 Our Lower Elementary Dual-Language Community pioneered with three children in the fall of 2015.
-In the fall of 2016 we plan to launch our pioneering Toddler Dual-Language Community.

 The rest of the Toddler, Children’s House, Elementary and Adolescent Programs continue their Spanish instruction, with our Spanish Enrichment Guide offering language lessons twice a week.

 In coming years we plan to grow our Dual-Language Program upwards.
-Our goal is to have our Upper Elementary Community have a full time Spanish-speaking faculty in the fall of 2017 to help integrate Spanish into more and more of the daily process.
+Our goal is to have our Upper Elementary Community have a full-time Spanish-speaking faculty in the fall of 2017 to help integrate Spanish into more and more of the daily process.
 This will also allow those students coming up from the Dual-Language Children’s House and Lower Elementary to continue their studies in Spanish.

 Common Questions and Answers about Dual-language Programs